 For further information, questions, and guidance on the NOAA Corps, contact our recruiters:

 LCDR Andrew Reynaga, NOAA Corps Recruiting Officer, email@example.com, 301-713-7727

 LCDR Dustin Picard, Chief, NOAA Corps Recruiting Branch, firstname.lastname@example.org, 301-713-7717

 Officer pay is based on rank and time in service.

-The figures below are for an Ensign (O-1) with no prior service, as of January 2023.
+The figures below are for an Officer Candidate with no prior service, as of January 2023.